cometbft/cometbft/docs/tendermint-core/block-structure.md

 # Block Structure

-The Tendermint consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all nodes.
+The CometBFT consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all nodes.
 This blockchain is accessible via various RPC endpoints, mainly `/block?height=` to get the full block, as well as